how to make a person

 TypeError: factory() got an unexpected keyword argument 'first_name'

-• I add the error to the list of Exceptions encountered in test_person.py
+• I add TypeError to the list of Exceptions seen in test_person.py

 17# AssertionError